The American Radon Policy Campaign (ARPC)

 Many thanks to the above contributing advertisers for their support

 What’s the ARPC?

 The American Radon Policy Campaign (ARPC) was created in 2008 as a vehicle for asking the key federal agencies to provide leadership in protecting people from radon exposure.
 As concerns about federal radon policy gaps grew, it became apparent that AARST needed a formal government affairs presence in Washington.
 AARST created ARPC Advertiser fees from members who place ads in a special ARPC Advertising publication to fund this work.
 In 2013, AARST hired lobbyist Randy Pence of Capitol Hill Associates.
 In 2015, AARST hired Jane Malone as National Policy Director.
 After Peter Hendrick retired as AARST Executive Director, he continued as Executive Vice President and continues to work and advise on government affairs projects.
-ARPC funds continue to contribute toward the cost of AARST’s government affairs work at the federal level and now support strategic investments in progressive state policy change.
+ARPC funds continue to cover the cost of AARST’s government affairs work at the federal level and now support strategic investments in progressive state policy change.